The Art of Carving Out Your Market

 The most important decision you need to make before you cut, is where to cut.

 Who is your target audience?
 The typical answer to this question is either a demographic group such as “millennials”, or an entire category such as “coffee drinkers”.
-Both sound ambitious but they are not useful.
+Both are ambitious but not useful.

 For a small company, trying to compete in a huge market can be a fatal mistake.
-This is why most startups choose to lead in their niche before expanding into adjacent markets.
+This is why most startups need to lead in their niche before expanding into adjacent markets.

 Targeting is ultimately a resource allocation problem.
 Which group of potential customers should you invest in attracting, given your business goals and time horizon?

-On the spectrum between targeting a single person vs. an entire population, it is your job to find a sweet spot where the target is small enough so that you can win, and big enough that it makes sense to win.
+On the spectrum between targeting an entire population vs. a single person, how do you find that sweet spot?
+One where the market is small enough so you can win, but big enough that it makes sense to win.

 Segmentation is a useful marketing tool that can help with that.
 The word “segmenting” means dividing something into parts.
-You can manage complexity and gain clarity by dividing a potential market it into smaller, manageable portions.
+Dividing a potential market it into smaller, manageable portions gives you clarity.

 - Demographics: lives in Singapore, in their mid-thirties, married with no kids